Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

 Deprivation is a sure step toward an explosion; it’s just a matter of when the explosion will happen.
 So let’s head this off and plan in some fun money (again forecasting).
 You might think that this sounds lame or take the element of fun and spontaneity away.
 Think about it this way; it takes the guilt away, and I am all up for that!

 We’re Moms; we don’t need any more guilt.

 At the end of the day

 I want you to know that a budget is like any other learned skill (walking, playing chess, eating with your toes).
 Whatever your ability, you had time to learn and practice it.
-You failed at it, you adjusted and you tried it again.
+You failed at it, you adjusted, and you tried it again.
 Budgeting is no different.
-Don’t let your budgeting fails, and mistakes hold you back or derail you!
+Don’t let your budgeting challenges and mistakes get the best of you!

 You can do this!
-Make your goals a priority!
+Make your financial goals a priority!
 You can, and you will!